How to Start Finding Accent Students on Social Media (Without Feeling Salesy)(Part 2)

 And you definitely don’t need to be an influencer.

-You just need to show up — even with 150 followers — and start speaking to the professionals who are silently searching for support, clarity, and confidence.
+It won't happen overnight, but it will happen.
+You just need to show up — even with 150 followers — and start speaking to the professionals who are silently searching for support, clarity, and confidence when they speak.

 Post one thing.